Spin-forbidden reactions: C-H activation

-Oxidative addition into silicon-hydrogen bonds

-Through the use of photolysis, the rate of oxidative addition into silicon-hydrogen bonds has been shown to increase when the starting material is excited to the correct spin-state.
-CpRe(CO)2 and CpMn(CO)2 were subjected to photolysis to change their spin states from triplet to singlet and vice versa, respectively, such that an oxidative addition to Et3Si-H could occur at a greatly accelerated rate.

 Oxidation chemistry

 Metal-oxo species, due to their small spatial extent of metal-centered d orbitals leading to weak bonding, often have similar energies for both the low spin (M=O) and high spin configuration (*M-O*).
 This similarity in energy between the low- and high spin configurations of oxo-species lends itself to the study of spin-forbidden reactions, such as Mn(salen)-catalyzed epoxidation.
 The Mn(salen)-oxo species can exist in either a triplet or quintet state.
 While the product of the quintet lies at a lower energy, both the triplet and quintet products can be observed.